phaserjs/phaser-ce/README.md

 [Custom builds](https://cdn.jsdelivr.net/npm/phaser-ce@2.8.4/build/custom/) are available too.

-### Web Templates

-If you'd like to try coding in Phaser right now, with nothing more than your web browser, open up the [Phaser CE Game Template](http://codepen.io/pen?template=vyKJvw).
-There are [CoffeeScript](http://codepen.io/pen?template=OWxELE) and [ES6](http://codepen.io/pen?template=pRGPKG) variants too.

 <a name="getting-started"></a>

 ## Getting Started

 Our [Getting Started Guide](http://phaser.io/tutorials/getting-started) will get you up to speed quickly: from setting up a web server to picking an editor/IDE.
 After that read our [Making your first Game](http://phaser.io/tutorials/making-your-first-phaser-game) tutorial.
 Please work through this, **no matter what your development experience**, to learn how Phaser approaches things.

+The single biggest Phaser resource is the [Phaser web site](http://phaser.io/news).
+You'll find hundreds of tutorials, with new ones added every week.
+Subscribe to the [Phaser World](http://phaser.io/community/newsletter) newsletter for a weekly links round-up.

+Using **TypeScript**?
+See Phaser's [TypeScript definitions](https://github.com/photonstorm/phaser-ce/tree/master/typescript) and the [Phaser with-TypeScript tutorial series](http://www.gamefromscratch.com/page/Adventures-in-Phaser-with-TypeScript-tutorial-series.aspx) by Game From Scratch.

+Prefer **videos**?
+Zenva have an excellent [Phaser video course](https://academy.zenva.com/product/the-complete-mobile-game-development-course-platinum-edition/?a=13), with hours of great material.

+### Source Code Examples

+Ever since we started Phaser we've been growing and expanding our extensive set of examples.
+Currently there are over 700 of them, with the full source code and assets available.

+Browse [Phaser Examples](http://phaser.io/examples) or clone [phaser-examples-mirror](https://github.com/samme/phaser-examples-mirror) and eat your heart out!

+### Web Templates

+If you'd like to try coding in Phaser right now, with nothing more than your web browser, open up the [Phaser CE Game Template](http://codepen.io/pen?template=vyKJvw).
+There are [CoffeeScript](http://codepen.io/pen?template=OWxELE) and [ES6](http://codepen.io/pen?template=pRGPKG) variants too.

+### http-server

 For most development, you'll need to run a local web server.
 If you already have [node](https://nodejs.org), it's as easy as: